Skip to contents

 Population density in Spain

-A map showing the population density of Spain as of 2025:
+This example maps population density in Spain as of 2025:

 library(leaflet)